 - Applicants must be 18 years of age or older.

-- Only artists who have resided in the following zip codes for at least one year prior to October 25, 2013 qualify:*
+- Only artists who have resided in Orange County for at least one year prior to October 31, 2019 qualify.

 - At the time of acceptance, proof of residency will be required such as a copy of property tax bill or rental/lease agreement.
 Note: Studio or Gallery location does not qualify as residence.